yinguobing/tfrecord_utility/README.md

 - `/data/landmark/image` Extracted face images.
 - `/data/landmark/mark` Extracted facial landmarks in JSON files.
-- `/data/landmark/pose` Generated head pose in JSON files.
-Note this is not a part of the original IBUG data.

 and you have list all the samples' name in a csv file: